t2pompano/chase/README.md

 # Chase-one

-This project was bootstrapped with [netlify App](https://t2pompano-chaseone.netlify.app/).
+This project was bootstrapped with [Chase-One](https://t2pompano-chaseone.netlify.app/).

 ## Available Scripts